Table of contents

 • Are not coming with you to Canada

-Reminder: The larger your family size, the higher the Proof of Funds requirement.
-Be honest and accurate when calculating your family size to avoid issues during application review.
+The larger your family size, the higher your proof of funds requirement.
+Be accurate when calculating your family size to avoid issues during application review.

 ↑ Back to top